A solar tube system is only as good as its dome

 Over-cast days – light hits the dome from all angles so the RIR allows light from behind the dome to pass through whilst changing the angle to improve efficiency even more.

 At the beginning and end of the day, and during winter months, light hits the dome from a low angle.
-The RIR® captures this light to ensure that the system is delivering the maximum performance all day long and throughout the year.
+The RIR® with ADT, Active Daylight-capture Technology, captures this light to ensure that the system is delivering the maximum performance all day long and throughout the year.
 The RIR also has the same effect when the dome is mounted on a north-facing roof, capturing light that is lost on other systems.

 When the sun is above the vast majority of the light passes straight into the mouth of the tube whilst direct light that hits the back of the dome is captured and reflected in by the RIR® for maximum efficiency.

 On cloudy days, light hits the dome from all angles.
-The crystal-clear dome and RIR® lens combine to ensure that the maximum amount of light is captured regardless of the conditions helping to guarantee more light into your home than any other light pipe system.
+The crystal-clear dome and RIR® lens with ADT, Active Daylight-capture Technology, combine to ensure that the maximum amount of light is captured regardless of the conditions helping to guarantee more light into your home than any other light pipe system, including Solatube, Velux or Lightway.

 Not everyone had the luxury of a south-facing roof.
-This is no problem for the Solarspot as the RIR® lens captures light that casts across the roof and redirects down into the tube, and room below.
+This is no problem for the Solarspot as the RIR® lens, with ADT (Active Daylight-capture Technology), captures light that casts across the roof and redirects down into the tube, and room below.
 This means that even north facing rooms can be bathed in beautiful, direct sunlight.

 Condensation protection and thermal efficiency

 An element of condensation is present in all solar tube systems but unlike all other systems that deploy their double-glazed lenses at the bottom of the system, allowing for potential condensation to form on the inside of the tube wall, the Solarspot condensation lens (Convas) is located at the top of the tube.
-This means any condensation that does form is restricted and managed in the dome without any risk of contamination of the tube wall.
+This means any condensation that does form is restricted to the dome and allowed to wick out safely onto the roof without any risk of contamination of the tube wall.

 Another benefit of the Convas lens is to increase the thermal efficiency of the unit by providing an air-tight seal and creating a triple-glazed system.
 In addition, the Convas lens provides another layer of protection for the reflective tubing, which can be damaged by UV rays if they are not screened out.